lsimediasarl/OpenTileServerDebian/README.md

 As Debian has default package for the mapnik style and rendering/serving tiles, the script is more simplier than the Ubuntu version

+The uses tools are

+    -Tilestache
+    -Default mapnik style
+    -Postgres
+    -Apache2
+    -Leaflet demo page

 ## Debian version
 Only tested under Debian 9 (stretch), some package could be missing under other release

+## Release
+The script is an early stage and is in a work in progress sate, but it work well in default context (barbone Debian Stretch install).

 ## Script usage
 <code>